 If you’re brainstorming spring break ideas then you should definitely think beyond the beach and theme parks and consider Europe.
-We’re about to leave for our 6th spring break in Europe (to Cardiff and London this time) and it has become my favourite time to travel there.
+We have enjoyed 6 spring breaks in Europe and it has become my favourite time to travel there.
 Spring break season (March and April) is a great time of year to visit many European cities because it’s both less crowded and less expensive than a similar trip would be during summer vacation.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then Gone with the Family will receive a small commission at no additional cost to you.

 These 10 recommendations for the best European spring break destinations are fun and family-friendly any time of the year.

 London is a favourite of our family – we have visited three times in March (four times counting our honeymoon!).
 We have also visited once during August and I much preferred our spring break trips to London even though the weather is less predictable at that time of year because I’m not a fan of large crowds and queuing to visit popular attractions.
 London is also a very expensive city but is a little easier on the wallet during the off-season than it is at the height of summer vacation.

 There’s so much to do in London that you can fill a week or more with activities and still not see everything – after four visits to London with kids we still have a wish list of things we have yet to do in and around the city!